ev-th/CV/README.md

 - Followed **Agile best practices** to build software as part of **teams of 5 - 7 devs**, strengthening skills of **effective communication, strong ticket creation, good use of Git and Github, and thorough testing**.
 - Built **full stack web apps**, both from scratch, and extended from legacy code.
 - Built a **mobile app** using React Native that uses multiple third party APIs.
-- Designed both **SQL and NoSQL databases** using PostgreSQL and MongoDB.
-Discovered the pros and cons of both the hard way.
+- Designed and used both **SQL and NoSQL databases** using PostgreSQL and MongoDB.
-- **Switched quickly between various languages and frameworks**, such as Ruby, Javascript, HTML, CSS, React, Express, and Sinatra, **independently learning** them as and when needed.
-Learned when to quickly pivot when the wrong choice of tech has been made.
+- **Switched quickly between various languages and frameworks**, learning them as and when needed.
 - Used **test-driven development** (TDD) throughout with various testing frameworks, such as Jest, Rspec and Cypress.
-- Built a strong foudation of **object-oriented design** and developed a good technique for **refactoring** by ensuring code is tested before making changes (can you tell I'm a fan of testing?).
+- Built a strong foundation of **object-oriented design** using Ruby and Javascript in several solo challenges.

 ## Projects